The best mattress on Amazon in 2022

 Customers can choose from a narrow twin to a California king, and select from four different heights: 6, 8, 10, or 12 inches.
 This gives sleepers some flexibility in picking out a mattress that'll comfortably fit within their space and provide the ideal height for them to comfortably enter and leave their bed.

 In our Zinus Green Tea Memory Foam mattress review, we tried out the 10-inch queen model.
-We found this mattress is most suitable for side sleepers looking for pressure relief and pain-free sleep; back and stomach sleepers may be keen to buy either the 6- or 8-inch model that's more firm and lower to the ground.
+We found this is the best mattress for side sleepers looking for pressure relief along their hips, shoulders and knees.
+Back and stomach sleepers may be keen to buy either the 6- or 8-inch model, which are more firm.

 The brand's signature green tea-and-charcoal-infused memory foam absorbs moisture and neutralizes odor to keep things fresh.
 And like its more expensive counterparts, the Zinus Green Tea mattress is CertiPUR-US certified and made to meet the highest standards for emissions, quality, performance, and durability.